atk4/data/docs/persistence/sql/advanced.rst

     $stmt = $query->mode('delete')->executeStatement($connection);

-The :php:meth:`Expresssion::execute` is a convenient way to prepare query, bind all parameters and get `Doctrine\DBAL\Result`, but if you wish to do it manually, see `Manual Query Execution`_.
+The :php:meth:`Expression::execute` is a convenient way to prepare query, bind all parameters and get `Doctrine\DBAL\Result`, but if you wish to do it manually, see `Manual Query Execution`_.